ualsg/ualsg.netlify.app/content/teaching/index.md

 ### Potential topics

-We have a list of potential topics for research (please see below), or have a look at our [ongoing research projects]({{< relref "../project/" >}}) in which there is always a plenty of ideas for student projects.
+We have a list of potential topics for research (please see below), or have a look at our [ongoing research projects]({{< relref "../project/" >}}) in which we might be able to accommodate a student project.
 The topics are mostly general, and the candidate is expected to refine a topic further.
 The topics are not carved in stone, and may be adapted to suit the student's background and interest.

-While many of the topics are technical and require coding, there are also less technical topics.

 Are you interested in one of the topics below?
 Get in [touch](/openings/#contact).
-Or feel free to propose your own topic that is within the lab's domain of research.
+Or feel free to propose your own topic that is within the Lab's domain of research.
 You can also check out our [blog](/post), we have published some analyses that could be extended into a thesis.

 {{< theses_topics >}}